 In this landscape marked by fast-paced technologies and digitization, direct-to-consumer (D2C / DTC) brands like I.Am.Gia, Glossier or Reformation are winning terrain and therefore established houses, too, are expected to follow the lead and add this component to their luxury marketing strategies.

-There are certain benefits that are worth mentioning about this technique:
+Certain benefits are worth mentioning about this technique:

-• When no middleman is involved, distribution and in-store costs get lower and gives D2C brands two advantages: they can either bring the prices down or earn more profits.
+- When no middleman is involved, distribution and in-store costs get lower and give D2C brands two advantages: they can either bring the prices down or earn more profits.

-• An expanded market reach: as D2C enables brands to sell their products in the fastest growing markets with little preparation.
+- An expanded market reach: D2C enables brands to sell their products in the fastest-growing markets with little preparation.

-Of course D2C isn’t a new concept, high end brands have been using e-shops for years.
+D2C isn’t a new concept, high-end brands have been using e-shops for years.
 Yet still nowadays, the rise of social media and platforms like Instagram and WeChat as well as location-based services have increased the potential and improved overall results of this technique for luxury marketing.

 When executed right, this is a technique that proves extremely effective in luxury marketing, delivering results for brands in beauty, lifestyle, fashion etc.